harness/developer-hub/docs/artifact-registry/manage-artifacts/artifact-details.md

 sidebar_position: 30
 ---

-The artifact details page can be found by clicking the digest of an artifact in a registry or by clicking an artifact in the **Artifacts** tab.
+The artifact details page can be found by clicking an artifact in the **Artifacts** tab.

 This page offers the following information:
 - General Information